MamboBryan/newsletter/newsletter/2025-01-31/index/index.md

 </center>

-Would it not be great if coding was more...fun?
-Well, more fun.
-More like a game than actual game.
-Sounds cool, right?
+Would it not be great if coding was more...fun? 🤔 Well, more like a game than actual work? 😮‍💨 Sounds cool, right?
 Do you know what is cooler than that?
-A real coding game.
-Let us explain:
+The game actually exists. 😲 Let us explain:

 "Over the holiday season, I had the privilege of leading a team of two amazing android engineers to turn a fun idea into reality: a GitHub-based game that makes contributing to open source both competitive and rewarding.
 After countless hours of brainstorming, coding, and testing, we shipped the MVP for Streeek!